wiragotama/ICNALE-AS2R/readme.md

 - Jan Wira Gotama Putra, Simone Teufel, Takenobu Tokunaga.
 2021.
 [Parsing Argumentative Structure in English-as-foreign-language Essays](https://www.aclweb.org/anthology/2021.bea-1.10/).
 In Proceedings of the Sixteenth Workshop on Innovative Use of NLP for Building Educational Applications, Association for Computational Linguistics, pp. 97-109, April 2021.

 ## Corpus Distribution
-The corpus will be distributed through Gengo-Shigen-Kyokai ("Language Resources Association" in Japan, [https://www.gsk.or.jp/en/](https://www.gsk.or.jp/en/)).
-We are currently working to process the distribution **[link to be provided]**.
+The corpus is be distributed through Gengo-Shigen-Kyokai ("Language Resources Association" in Japan).
+Please visit [https://www.gsk.or.jp/en/catalog/gsk2021-a](https://www.gsk.or.jp/en/catalog/gsk2021-a).

 ## Folder Structure
 - ```html``` contains the annotated essay in TIARA internal format